top of page

 What if we don’t get an apprentice this time?

-There are four intakes of 20 apprentices over the course of the year (January, April, July and October) so if we’re oversubscribed this time, we can speak with you about being involved next time.
+There are four intakes of 20 apprentices over the course of the year (January, April, July and October), so if we’re oversubscribed this time, we can speak with you about being involved next time.

 Will I need to pay a travel allowance?

 Apprentices are employees just like anyone else in your company.
-While obviously, we’d like you to do all you can to make the relationship work – remembering these people are possibly younger and far less experienced than other employees - ultimately your company’s standard HR rules, terms and conditions apply.
+Whilst we’d like you to do all you can to make the relationship work – remembering these people are possibly younger and far less experienced than other employees - ultimately your company’s standard HR rules, terms and conditions apply.
 The course leaders are also on hand to support you during selection and throughout the course.

 bottom of page